 Appropriately Uses Anti-Anxiety Medication

-This indicates the percent of residents who were prescribed antianxiety medications.
+This figure gauges the percentage of long-term residents that were given antianxiety medication.
 These drugs are commonly prescribed to residents experiencing anxiety or depression.

 Managing Depression Among Residents